Board of Directors

 Among his many awards are the American Bar Association’s Thurgood Marshall Award, the State Bar of California’s Bernard E. Witkin Medal, the Pearlstein Civil Rights Award from the Anti-Defamation League, the Distinguished Service Award from the National Bar Association, the Lewis F. Powell, Jr. Award for Professionalism and Ethics from the American Inns of Court, and the Judge Learned Hand Award from the American Jewish Committee.
 In August 2017, the United States District Court for the Northern District of California dedicated the Ceremonial Courtroom in the San Francisco Courthouse to Judge Henderson.

 Judge Henderson’s last day on the bench was Friday, August 11, 2017.
-In September, he joined Berkeley Law as a Distinguished Visitor.
+He is now a Distinguished Visitor at Berkeley Law.

 Mel Ochoa is the Chief Operating Officer at Landmark Ventures, a global investment bank and strategic advisory firm that specializes in technology within digital media, Internet of Things, cybersecurity, and healthcare.
 At Landmark, he serves as the Industry Lead on matters related to Education Technology and the Social Innovation Sector (particularly in helping to produce the firm’s Social Innovation Summit), in addition to firmwide responsibilities for talent initiatives, internal operations, and strategic projects.